artnc/personal-website/src/blog/_posts/2022-12-31-software-i-use.md

 Everything I said [above](#linux) about Linux is even truer of the minimalist [Arch Linux](https://en.wikipedia.org/wiki/Arch_Linux) than of other common distros.
 I began with [Fedora](https://en.wikipedia.org/wiki/Fedora_Linux) in college and stuck with it through my first few years of full-time work.
 Eventually I became comfortable enough with Linux to try out Arch, whose [principles](https://wiki.archlinux.org/title/Arch_Linux) align more with what I want out of software: simplicity, modernity, pragmatism, user centrality, and versatility.

-Simple doesn't necessarily mean easy - it's much easier to churn out a long and rambling blog post _\*cough\*_ than a clear and concise one.
+Simple doesn't necessarily mean easy&mdash;it's much easier to churn out a long and rambling blog post _\*cough\*_ than a clear and concise one.
 In contrast to Arch, distros like [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu) are easy but complex.
 Here are [my notes](/arch-notes) on how I've arrived at my current Arch setup.

 ## Easystroke